mgrohn/D3tests/data/Readme.md

 # Readme

-This is directory for test data
+This is a directory for test data